mozilla-services/syncstorage-rs/CONTRIBUTING.md

 branch name, but adding to the beginning is ideal.
 You can also include the Jira issue at the end of commit messages to keep the task up to date.
 See Jira Docs for referencing issues [here][jira].

+For Community Contributors:

+You won't have access to Jira, so just add the GitHub Issue number at the end of the PR branch name:
+Ex. `feat/add-sentry-sdk-1112`

+For Everyone:
 Make sure that the title of your pull request in GitHub has the `type` followed by a colon so that it will be automatically added in the changelog when Sync is published for release.
 Ex. `feat: add sentry sdk`